sthancock/gedisimulator/README.md

 There are three ways to install the code.

 * Singularity container: Simplest but needs root access to set up
-* Compile from souce: Do this of you are confident compiling C code
+* Compile from source: Do this of you are confident compiling C code
 * Compilation script: Automatically does the above.
 Do this if you don't have root access and are not confident compiling C code

 These three methods are listed below.
 Note that the compilation script will create a directory structure to install the code in to and modify your .bashrc file to point to these, so it is not recommended if you have a particular way you like your system set up.